uditgaurav/hce-api-template/README.md

 Welcome to HCE's GraphQL API template documentation

-This contains the APIs to perform a chaos experiment from an automated pipeline
+This contains the APIs templates to perform a chaos experiment in an automated way.

 ## Table Of Content